david115599/RoverWing/docs/index.rst

 so the current will not exceed 2.9A even if the motor is stalled, which helps prevent motor burnout.
 The motor ports use JST VH connectors; see section `Cables`_ for list of compatible cables and adapters.

-To avoid overheating the motor drivers, it is recommended to attach  additional heatsinks to them if you intend to run the motors at more than 2A continuous.
+To avoid overheating, it is recommended to attach  additional heatsinks to the motor drivers if you intend to run the motors at more than 2A continuous.